LCSB-BioCore/COBREXA.jl/.github/CONTRIBUTING.md

 After you submitted a pull request, a label might be assigned that allows us to track and manage issues and pull requests.

+## What is the workflow?

+The workflow is based on [GitLab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html), i.e., a `master` branch with `feature` branches being merged into the `master` branch.

+Here are some very straightforward guidelines:

+- when making a contribution, create a new branch and open a PR
+- do not push to another branch unless it is your own
+- try to get a review before merging unless it is a trivial non-impacting change